Blog

 Port 2525

 Port 2525 plays on the original SMTP port 25 by repeating it twice!
-If for some reason you are blocked from using port 587, port 2525 is a good alternative port.
-Although it can be a useful alternative when you’re in a pinch, not all email servers will support connections to this port, so it may not always be possible to use it to send emails.
+If, for some reason, you are blocked from using port 587, port 2525 is a good alternative port as it also supports TLS.
+Although it can be a useful alternative, not all email servers will support connections to this port, so it may not always be possible to use it to send emails.

 It’s also worth noting that while many ISPs and mail servers allow access to port 2525, it is actually not an official SMTP port, as it is not recognized by IETF or IANA.